-Focus Area Goals Objectives Actions 2.1 Empowering Community Voice Aboriginal people, including those with diverse characteristics and life experiences, are supported to contribute to the health and wellbeing decisions that impact them 2.1.1 To enhance ways for Members to communicate and 2.1.1.1 Enhance the Member engagement strategy influence matters that are important for their organisations and Communities 2.1.1.2 Build Members' capacity to have a strong voice on local issues 2.1.2 To increase ways for Aboriginal people, including those with diverse characteristics 2.1.2.1 Develop an organisational engagement strategy that includes connecting with Aboriginal people outside VACCHO's membership network and life experiences, to have a say in health and wellbeing matters 2.1.2.2 Increase mechanisms for engaging with people with diverse characteristics and life experiences 2.1.2.3 Form partnerships with organisations representing people with diverse characteristics and life experiences 2.2 Research and Evidence We are the trusted custodians of knowledge about Aboriginal Health and Wellbeing in Victoria 2.2.1 To combine Aboriginal knowledge with research, data and evidence to expand and deepen the understanding of Aboriginal health and wellbeing 2.2.1.1 Create a research and evidence framework that seeks, collates and interprets Aboriginal knowledge, combining it with researc data and evidence 2.2.2 A. To protect the data sovereignty of Aboriginal people 2.2.2.1 Secure funding to implement the Victorian Aboriginal Health and Wellbeing Research Accord B. To promote research in health and wellbeing that is meaningful to Aboriginal people and has them as active partners in the process
+Focus Area Goals Objectives Actions 2.1 Empowering Community Voice 2.1 Empowering Community Voice Aboriginal people, including those with diverse identities and life experiences, are supported to contribute to the health and wellbeing decisions that impact them 2.1.1 To enhance ways for Members to communicate and influence matters that 2.1.1.1 Develop and implement the Member engagement strategy are important for their organisations and Communities 2.1.1.2 Build Members' capacity to have a strong voice on local issues 2.1.2 To increase ways for Aboriginal people, including those with diverse identities and life experiences, to have a say in health and wellbeing matters 2.1.2.1 Develop a Harnessing Community participation in the ACCO sector strategy for VACCHO members and disseminate 2.1.2.2 Increase mechanisms for engaging with people with diverse identities and life experiences 2.1.2.3 Form partnerships with organisations representing people with diverse identities and life experiences 2.2 Research and Evidence We are the trusted custodians of knowledge about Aboriginal Health and Wellbeing in Victoria 2.2.1 To combine Aboriginal knowledge with research, evaluation, data and evidence to expand and deepen the understanding of Aboriginal health and wellbeing 2.2.1.1 Implement VACCHO's Research and Evidence Framework to provide support to VACCHO staff, and where possible VACCHO Members, to seek, collate and interpret Aboriginal knowledge, and combine it with research, data and evidence 2.2.1.2 Develop and implement VACCHO's monitoring, evaluation and learning (MEL) strategy 2.2.1.3 Develop MEL capacity in ACCOs including VACCHO 2.2.2 A. To protect the data sovereignty of Aboriginal people 2.2.2.1 Support ACCOs' access to, use of and control over data, via a shared evidence base Deadly DataTM B. To promote research in health and wellbeing that is meaningful to Aboriginal people and has them as active partners in the process 2.2.2.2 Secure funding and implement the Victorian Aboriginal Health, Medical and Wellbeing Research Accord to increase self- determination in the Victorian Aboriginal research sector